agileplanning-io/docs/content/docs/guides/configure-your-project/index.md

 ![Default completed work filter](completed-work-filter.png)

-When syncing a new project, Jira Team Metrics creates a default completed work filter to include only issues with the 'Done' resolution (if it exists in the project).
+When syncing a new project, Jira Flow Metrics creates a default completed work filter to include only issues with the 'Done' resolution (if it exists in the project).

 ### A note on team-managed projects